Langoustines in Garlic Sauce (al Ajillo)

 History & Origin

 Langoustines al ajillo are one of the most celebrated dishes of Mexican coastal cuisine, particularly in Veracruz, coastal Oaxaca and Chiapas.
-The ajillo technique has roots in Spanish cooking brought with the conquest, but Mexican cooks transformed it by adding dried árbol chile, turning a garlic dish into a completely different flavour experience.
+The ajillo technique has roots in Spanish cooking brought with the conquest, but Mexican cooks transformed it by adding dried árbol chile, turning a garlic dish into a completely different flavor experience.
 In Veracruz fishing ports like Alvarado and Tlacotalpan, fresh river langoustines from the Papaloapan River are the stars of local gastronomy.
-The secret lies in the quality of the langoustine: fresh, with the head intact for extra flavour in the oil.
+The secret lies in the quality of the langoustine: fresh, with the head intact for extra flavor in the oil.
 Preparation is deceptively simple: generous olive oil, thinly sliced garlic golden-toasted without burning, dried árbol chile for characteristic heat, and langoustines that cook in minutes absorbing all those aromas.
 A squeeze of lime, fresh chopped parsley and crusty bread or tortillas to mop up that fragrant golden oil.
-This dish represents the philosophy of Mexican coastal cooking: supremely fresh ingredients, simple technique and direct flavours that respect the main ingredient.
+This dish represents the philosophy of Mexican coastal cooking: supremely fresh ingredients, simple technique and direct flavors that respect the main ingredient.

 Estimated cost